 Each occupies a specific position in terms of risk and repayment priority.
 Understanding the nuances of a capital stack is crucial for real estate professionals, investors, and developers, as it directly influences the project’s financial stability, risk profile, and potential returns.

-The Components of the Capital Stack
+The components of the Capital Stack

 The components of a capital stack typically include: